-Kosciusko Chamber of Commerce Welcome Center (milepost 159.9) - New orientation panels will be included at the welcome center.
+Kosciusko Chamber of Commerce Visitor Center (milepost 159.9) - New orientation panels will be included in the visitor center.

 US Route 82 Entrance (milepost 204.1) - The existing wayside structure will be fitted with new panels to orient northbound and southbound visitors.